anynines/a8s-deployment/operational-models/logging/README.md

 ```

 ### Notes

+Some general notes independent of Fluent Bit or Fluentd most of the time:

 - Do we have access to the container logs in all products (AWS, ...)?
 - What's the deal with systemd journal?
 - In what way is is the filename format and the json file format given?
 Is it a